the-modem-distro/pinephone_modem_sdk/docs/AUDIO_PKT.md

 2. Message ID is 0x2e (Voice call indication)
 The rest can be discarded.
 In OpenQTI I also use frame and packet type to omit the registration from the Pinephone itself, since I don't need that to know when to enable or disable audio

-The next part of the data is a little mistery:
+The next part of the data is a little mystery:

 |Message length |   Constant data  |
 |:-------------:|:----------------:|